 About Our Founder

-April Wensel is a veteran software engineer and technical leader whose varied career spans education (Zoodles), research (UserTesting, Carnegie Institution at Stanford), healthcare (Cognoa), and entertainment (Sony, Playdom).
+April Wensel is a veteran software engineer and technical leader whose varied career spans such fields as education (Zoodles), research (UserTesting, Carnegie Institution at Stanford), healthcare (Cognoa), and entertainment (Sony, Playdom).
 She has also mentored and led workshops with diversity-focused organizations like Hackbright Academy and Black Girls Code.

-Over the course of more than a decade in the software world, she has researched and experimented with solutions for addressing common problems and has ultimately devised a suite of strategies for harnessing the power of kindness and compassion to build effective software development teams.
+Over the course of more than a decade in the software industry, she has researched and experimented with solutions for addressing common problems and has ultimately devised a suite of strategies for harnessing the power of kindness and compassion to build effective software development teams.
 She founded Compassionate Coding in order to share these strategies with the wider community.

 When not coding or leading workshops, she enjoys running marathons and cooking vegan food—because animals deserve our compassion, too!